-The X Factor presenter Olly Murs made a "massive f%#k up" tonight by telling a contestant she was going home before the result was officially announced.
+The X Factor presenter Olly Murs said he was a "plonker" after he told a contestant she was going home before the result was officially announced.

 After Murs and his co-host Caroline Flack asked the judges to choose who they wanted to send home between Monica Michael and Anton Stephans, Murs told Michael she was eliminated, before Flack said: "No, Olly, she's not."